FractonicMind/MEI/README.md

     A binary '1' is represented by any mathematical expression that resolves precisely to the value of one.

-This approach allows a secret message to be disguised as an innocuous list of mathematical exercises.
+This approach transforms a secret message into a format that appears to be a mathematical exercise or abstract notation.

-The Evolution: From a Torch to a Lighthouse

-The initial concept, a "Torch," used simple fractional sums to represent binary '1's.
-While functional, it was often imprecise and limited in its variety of expressions.
+The Evolution: A Beacon of Mathematical Truth

-The final method, the "Lighthouse," is a refined system that uses a wide spectrum of mathematical identities (e.g., (70)
+The final method, the "Lighthouse," is built on the rigorous principle of mathematical identity.
+It is a refined system that uses a wide spectrum of expressions (e.g., (70), (∣−1∣), or (0)) to achieve absolute precision and reliability in the encoding.

-,
-(∣−1∣)

-,
-(0!)

- ) to achieve absolute precision and elegance.
-It transforms the encoding from a clever trick into a robust and intellectually beautiful beacon of information.
+How to Use the Code

+The src/ folder contains a simple Python encoder and decoder to demonstrate the concept.

+Encoding a Message

+To encode a message, you can use the encoder.py script.
+It will convert a string of text into a sequence of MIE expressions.
+Bash

+python3 src/encoder.py

+Decoding a Message

+The decoder.py script can be used to convert an MIE message back into a readable string.
+Bash

+python3 src/decoder.py

+Running the Tests

+The tests/ folder contains a full suite of unit tests to verify the functionality of the encoder and decoder.
+To run the tests, use the following command from the root of the repository:
+Bash

+python3 -m unittest discover tests/

 Potential Applications